abschneider/phylogeography-density-plots/README.md

 #### Purpose: Generate density plots from BEAST phylogeography logfiles with Bayes Factor (BF) threshold

+User can run `densityplot.R` which calls the functions present in `bayesian_functions.R`, creating intermediary files, or run `densityplot_nointermediaryfiles.R` which only create the final density plot files and spreadsheet with rate values filtered with Bayes Factor.

+### Manual:

+Function on `densityplot_nointermediaryfiles.R`:

+`densityplotfromlogfile(logfile,burninpercentage,locations,traitname, BFthreshold, colorscheme)`

+Input:

+logfile <- BEAST phylogeography logfile;

+burninpercentage <- number from 0-100;

+locations <- list of locations;

+traitname <- trait from phylogeography;

+BFthreshold <- numeric value for Bayes Factor threshold;

+colorscheme <- one of the colorschemes from RColorBrewer.

+Output:

+Product of rates and indicators filtered by BF threshold in CSV format;

+Density plots in PDF format.

 Functions on `bayesian_functions.R`:

 `rateextract(logfile,burningpercentage,locations,traitname)`

 Input:

-logfile <- BEAST phylogeography logfile
+logfile <- BEAST phylogeography logfile;

-burninpercentage <- number from 0-100
+burninpercentage <- number from 0-100;

-locations <- list of locations
+locations <- list of locations;

-traitname <- trait from phylogeography
+traitname <- trait from phylogeography.

 Output:

-product of rates and indicators in CSV format
+Product of rates and indicators in CSV format.